The first two comments from the

 fuselage without any pitch change before the swing-through

-rotation in the rolling or yawing planes, the wings remaining
+rotation in the rolling or yawing planes, the wings must remain

 parallel to the horizon and at right angles to the original